ibm-cloud-docs/vmwaresolutions/archiref/opsmgmt/opsmgmt-vrops.md

 # vRealize Operations Manager design
 {: #opsmgmt-vrops}

-The vRealize® Operations Manager™ (vROps) Analytics Cluster contains the nodes that analyze and store data from the monitored components and in this deployment, four nodes are deployed and two VMware NSX® Load Balancers.
+The vRealize® Operations Manager™ (vROps) Analytics Cluster contains the nodes that analyze and store data from the monitored components.
+In this deployment, four nodes are deployed and two VMware NSX® Load Balancers.
 This size allows monitoring of up to 30,000 VMs and 9,000,000 metrics to be collected.

 The 4-node analytics cluster consists of the following components:
 * Primary node – The primary node is the initial node in a vROps cluster.
 In a large environment, this node manages all the other nodes.